siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 1. Run the **`xcodebuild`** command-line tool from the Xcode SDK to build the iOS application.
 2. Run the `**xcrun**` command-line tools from the Xcode SDK to package the iOS application into an IPA file.
 3. Optional.
 Publish the iOS IPA file to the location where you store your build output.
 For example, if you use Rational Team Concert, publish the IPA file to the Rational Team Concert build results.
-5. Add your Worklight application, adapter, Worklight web archive project (WAR file), and native application (Android APK file or iOS IPA file) to UrbanCode Deploy as a new version.**Tip:** You can have multiple Worklight applications and adapters.
-If you have more than one Worklight application or adapter, repeat calls to tasks to build the mobile artifacts, add new property values, and then add the new artifacts to UrbanCode Deploy.
+5. Add your Worklight application, adapter, Worklight web archive project (WAR file), and native application (Android APK file or iOS IPA file) to DevOps Deploy as a new version.**Tip:** You can have multiple Worklight applications and adapters.
+If you have more than one Worklight application or adapter, repeat calls to tasks to build the mobile artifacts, add new property values, and then add the new artifacts to DevOps Deploy.

 **Related information:**